igor-baiborodine/kiroule.com/content/article/use-aliases-to-redirect-old-urls.md

 During the second revision, I re-defined the title as "Automate Data Upload to Algolia Index."
 With each revision, the corresponding content file name was also updated, which in turn altered the URL of the page.

-Hence, to make the previously published URLs functional, I created the following relative to the base URL aliases in the article's front matter:
+Hence, to make the previously published URLs functional, I added the following relative to the base URL aliases in the article's front matter:
 ```markdown
 aliases:
     - /article/automate-index-upload-to-algolia-search/